omaraflak/ERC4671/README.md

 * An address might possess multiple tokens.
 Each token has a unique identifier: `tokenId`.
 * An authority who delivers a certificate should be in position to invalidate it.
 Think of driving licences or weddings.
 However, it cannot delete your token.
+* The most typical usage for third-parties will be to verify if a user has a valid token in a NTT contract.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:syntax=solidity&src=./contracts/INTT.sol) -->
 <!-- The below code snippet is automatically added from ./contracts/INTT.sol -->